Mirza Davud Huseynov: Political career

-In March 1919, Huseynov was one of the leaders of Hummet Party and later was elected its chairman.
+In March 1919, Huseynov was one of the leaders of the Hummet Party and later was elected its chairman.
 After the establishment of Azerbaijan SSR, Huseynov became the Chairman of the Provisional Military-Revolutionary Committee from April 28, 1920, to May 16 of the same year.
 Then he was deputy chairman of the Revolutionary Committee, National Commissar of Finance, and National Commissar of Foreign Affairs of Azerbaijan from May 1921 until December 1921.
 From 1921, he was simultaneously National Commissar of Finance, National Commissar of Foreign Affairs of Azerbaijan SSR and deputy chairman of the National Commissar Council of Transcaucasian SFSR.
 In 1922, Huseynov served as the deputy People's Commissariat of Nationalities of RSFSR.
 From January 1923 until November 1929, he was the deputy chairman People's Commissariat of Transcaucasian Socialist Federative Soviet Republic and served as People's Commissar of Foreign Affairs and People's Commissar of Finance of Azerbaijan SSR in 1925.

-From 1930 to November 3, 1933, Mirza Davud was the first secretary of the Central Committee of the Communist Party of Tajikistan.
+From 1930 to November 3, 1933, Mirza Davud was the First Secretary of the Central Committee of the Communist Party of Tajikistan.
 From 1934 to 1937, he was administrator of the Non-Russian Schooling Department of the National Commissariat for Education of Russian SFSR.
-During the Great Purge, Mirza Davud was arrested, accused of plotting against the Soviet state, sentenced to death and executed on March 21, 1938.
-He was rehabilitated posthumously during destalinization.
+During the Great Purge, Mirza Davud was arrested, accused of plotting against the Soviet state, sentenced to death, and executed on March 21, 1938.
+He was rehabilitated posthumously during de-Stalinization.